-According to eBay Enterprise, online retailers expect to increase their revenue by 17 percent this 2015.
+According to eBay Enterprise, online retailers expect to increase their revenue by 17% this 2015.

 Those in the retail industries as well as other small businesses are seeing a huge potential with cloud technology and most are actually using it to their advantage.
 Asos, a British online fashion retailer, uses cloud technology to expand its services in the international arena.
 Other companies such as Specsavers and Amazon also used the cloud in similar manner.